-A cosmopolitan family of rhizomatous herbs, subshrubs, shrubs, erect, or rarely scrambling or twining vines.
-The family is represented in the Neotropics by ~445 species eight of which are twining vines with wiry stems.
-These all belong to the South American genus Herreria, which is found in diverse habitats throughout the continent.
+or twining vines.

+The family is

+represented in the

+Neotropics by ca.

+445 species eight of

+which species are

+twining vines with

+wiry stems.
+These

+all belong to the

+South American

+genus Herreria,

+which is found in

+diverse habitats

-Diagnostics: Although this monocot family is difficult to diagnose by morphological characters, Herreria is easily recognized by its wiry, twining stems, provided with recurved prickles and by its fasciculate leaves with fine parallel venation.
+Diagnostics: Although this monocot family is difficult to diagnose by morphological characters, Herreria is easily recognized by its wiry, twining stems, provided with recurved thorns and by its fasciculate leaves with fine parallel venation.
 Fruits are trigonous capsules.